Frank McCourt (executive)

 In 2004, he purchased a controlling interest in the Dodgers from Fox Entertainment Group, owned by Rupert Murdoch's News Corporation.
 Prior to purchasing the Dodgers and moving to Los Angeles, McCourt was a Boston real estate developer, whose family resided in Brookline, Massachusetts.

 In 2013, he donated $100 million to establish the McCourt School of Public Policy, the ninth school of Georgetown University.
 He made a second $100 million gift to Georgetown University in March 2021, for the express purpose of ensuring that "the McCourt School can open its doors more widely and build a pipeline of future public policy leaders that reflects the true diversity of our communities."

-In 2016, he purchased French Ligue 1 football club Olympique de Marseille from Russian-born billionaire Margarita Louis-Dreyfus.
-The takeover was completed in August after months of negotiations.
+In 2016, McCourt entered exclusive negotiations for the takeover of French Ligue 1 football club Olympique Marseille from Russian-born billionaire Margarita Louis-Dreyfus.
+The negotiations reached completion in October with a press conference officializing the news.

 In 2021, he founded the non-profit Project Liberty.
-The initiative has multiple components which includes the development of a Decentralized Social Networking Protocol (DSNP), the founding of the McCourt Institute with founding academic partners Georgetown University in Washington, D.C. and Sciences Po in Paris, and a network of partners within the Unfinished network.
+The initiative has multiple components which includes the development of the Decentralized Social Networking Protocol (DSNP), the founding of the McCourt Institute with founding academic partners Georgetown University in Washington, D.C. and Sciences Po in Paris and a network of partners within the Unfinished network.

-In 2023, he transitioned from CEO of McCourt Global to executive chairman and announced Shéhérazade Semsar de Boisséson, former POLITICO Europe CEO, as McCourt Global's CEO.
+In 2023, he transitioned from CEO of McCourt Global to executive chairman and announced Shéhérazade Semsar-de Boisséson, former POLITICO Europe CEO, as McCourt Global's CEO.

+On March 12, 2024, McCourt's first book, Our Biggest Fight: Reclaiming Liberty, Humanity and Dignity in the Digital Age, was released by Crown Publishing Group.

+In 2024, he announced plans to build a consortium to buy TikTok.
+A year later in May 2025, McCourt said that he and the consortium's other backers remained "on standby" regarding a $20 billion offer to buy the social media platform.

 Early years and business background

 McCourt was born in Boston, Massachusetts.
 He was raised as a Catholic and attended Georgetown University, where he earned an economics degree in 1975.
 He met his future wife, Jamie Luskin, when they were both freshmen at Georgetown.
 They married in 1979.
 The McCourt family has a long association with real estate and construction in the Boston area.

-In 1977, McCourt founded The McCourt Company, which specializes in the development of major commercial real estate projects.
+In 1977, McCourt stopped working for his father's road contracting company and founded The McCourt Company, which specialized in the development of major commercial real estate projects.
+The McCourt Company developed multiple condominiums in Boston, including the first and most notable development, the Union Wharf Condominium on Boston Harbor.
+McCourt later purchased a 24-acre plot of the Boston Seaport and played a role in the development of what became the South Boston Seaport District.

-The McCourt company headquarters moved to Los Angeles in 2004 in connection with the family relocating to Los Angeles.
-The McCourts owned a $16 million, 13000 sqft home in Brookline, Massachusetts, that was acquired by John W. Henry, owner of the Boston Red Sox.
+The McCourt Company headquarters moved to Los Angeles in 2004 in connection with the family relocating to Los Angeles.
+The McCourts owned a $16 million, 13000 sqft home in Brookline, Massachusetts, that was acquired by John W. Henry, the new owner of the Boston Red Sox.